 Specialising in agricultural issues, our senior consultant Zoltan Tiba explores the links between climate and agriculture.

 Climate change has a direct impact on agricultural production, which consumes the major part of global water resources.
 Erratic rainfall patterns, adverse weather, and changing agro-climatic conditions coupled with rising input costs and market failures increase the myriad risks involved in agriculture.
 These interlinking complexities affect food consumption and perpetuate malnutrition, in particular in low- and middle-income countries, where smallholder farmers have limited access to improved production techniques.

 Achieving responsible consumption and production in this context will require behavioural changes of both producers and consumers worldwide.
 Reducing our ecological footprint and moving towards sustainable production and consumption will include devising effective waste management systems (in particular food waste), organising disposal of pollutants, and recycling – in addition to changing laws, regulations, and economic incentives of business actors at the global level.

 The world is at a critical juncture to make these changes as quickly as possible, especially as many of the detrimental consequences are becoming irreversible.

 Photo: SatF/OPM/Nana Kofi Aquah

-Don’t miss our previous climate and SDG blogs – focusing on eliminating poverty, zero hunger, and good health; quality education, gender equality, and clean water and sanitation; and affordable energy, economic growth, and innovation; climate action, marine life, and sustainable forestry; and peace and strong institutions, and goal partnerships.
+Don’t miss our previous climate and SDG blogs – focusing on eliminating poverty, zero hunger, and good health; quality education, gender equality, and clean water and sanitation; affordable energy, economic growth, and innovation; climate action, marine life, and sustainable forestry; and peace and strong institutions, and goal partnerships.